 Transmedia narratives or storytelling is a process where elements of a fiction are dispersed across a variety of multiple channels for the purpose of creating a unified and coordinated entertainment experience for the audience.
 Each medium that the narrative is on takes on its own unique contribution to the story and how the audience interacts with the narrative.
-This kind of narrative storytelling is effectively used in relation to Sherlock Holmes, through both old legacy and newer medias.
+This kind of narrative storytelling is effectively used in relation to Sherlock Holmes, through both old legacy and newer media.

 Sources I used for this post: